 Online reputation management is all about being aware of the public conversations that people are having about your company online and managing your business profile by engaging with both praise and criticism for you via social media (Twitter, Facebook, etc.) and review channels (Yell, TripAdvisor, etc).
 The goal is for those seeking you out online to be met with an overall positive sentiment from those who have worked with you in the past.

 Reviews and social comments from previous customers can play a crucial part in winning more business.
-85% of consumers trust online reviews as much as personal recommendations (Source: BrightLocal, 2017); so the practice of getting involved with what people are saying about you can be incredibly valuable.
+91% of consumers take action as a result of reading positive reviews online (Source: Critical Research, 2017); so the practice of getting involved with what people are saying about you can be incredibly valuable.

 Wondering where to start with ORM?
 Check out our previous article 6 Essential Tips for Online Reputation Management.